-Although some people are choosing to workout on their own, the need for visible and immediate results has led more people to sign up for gym memberships for training and one-on-one coaching.
+Although some people are choosing to work out on their own, the need for visible and immediate results has led more people to sign up for gym memberships for training and one-on-one coaching.

 This is why it is predicted that fitness businesses will continue to thrive next year as millions of people are looking to meet their exercise goals with the help of professional guidance.

-If you’re thinking about opening a gym, a yoga studio, or any other type of business related to fitness, here are some of the things that you need to know before embarking in this venture.
+If you’re thinking about opening a gym, a yoga studio, or any other type of business related to fitness, here are some of the things that you need to know before embarking on this venture.

 Find a location to rent or buy